Don't let those green beans go bad! Learn how to spot the signs of spoilage and keep your produce fresh.

 Signs That Green Beans Are Bad

-1. Visual Indicators: Brown Spots and Color Changes
+- Visual Indicators: Brown Spots and Color Changes

 Overripe beans may also lose their vibrant color and take on a yellowish or dull hue.
 This color change is a clear indicator that the beans are no longer fresh and should be discarded.

-2. Textural Changes: Slimy Texture and Softness
+- Textural Changes: Slimy Texture and Softness

-Another great way to tell if your green beans have gone bad is by feeling their texture.
+Another great way to tell if your greens have gone bad is by feeling their texture.
 Fresh beans should have a firm texture and a smooth feel.
 If the beans feel slimy or sticky, it's a clear sign of spoilage.
 A slimy texture often indicates bacterial growth, which can lead to foodborne illnesses if consumed.

-3. Odor: Unpleasant Smell
+- Odor: Unpleasant Smell

 Fresh green beans should have little to no smell.
 However, when they go bad, they may emit an unpleasant odor.
 A sour or musty smell is a clear indicator that the beans are spoiled and should be thrown away.
 Trust your nose—if they don't smell right, they probably aren't!